paultopia/gobbledygook/content/lessons/probability.md

 We represent probability as a fraction between 0 and 1, where 0 means no chance that an event will happen, and 1 means that an event will definitely happen.
 If someone starts talking about a probability higher than 1 or lower than 0, they're either clueless or lying.

 Normally, we express probability in decimals like .75 or percentages like 75%.
-We can also express them in fractions like 3/4, but it's a little easy to confuse those with *odds* (a different mathematical relationship, derived from probability but much harder to work with, and usually only used by people who run gambling operations in order to confuse their customers and take their money), so we'll (mostly) be avoiding that here.
+We can also express them in fractions like 3/4, but it's a little easy to confuse those with *odds*, which is a different representation of probability, so we'll (mostly) be avoiding fractional probability.

 There are two big theoretical interpretations of probability, the frequentist and the Bayesian.